To find SLICK DEALS at your local AMAZON store click here

 'A contemporary, pacy, exciting, romantic suspense novel , don't miss this, it's fun and very readable, a clever slant on contemporary issues.'

-When oil trader, Ella Crossley, is summoned to Monaco by her wealthy American boss to help comfort his wife when their child is kidnapped, she little realises that in trying to identify the perpetrators she will unwittingly unearth a major government scandal concerning oil exploration off the Welsh Coast.
+When oil trader, Ella Crossley, is summoned to Monaco by her wealthy American boss to help comfort his wife when their child is kidnapped, she little realises that she is going to get involved in a major government scandal.
 Not only does Ella suddenly find herself in some considerable danger, but in order to get to the truth and expose the perpetrators she also has to put her prejudices to one side and join forces with a the irritatingly cool environmentalist, Nick Jardine, uncle of the kidnapped child.

 A lot of my readers had told me that they found the French sections of ON A WING AND A PRAYER very tense and exciting.
 I had really enjoyed writing those scenes and so I decided to have a go at writing a contemporary romantic suspense novel.

 For some time I have wanted to set a novel in West Wales where I now live and the recent government financial scandals and the threat of oil drilling gave me the perfect opportunity.
 I have always liked stories about ordinary people getting caught up in big dangerous issues and being forced to act in ways they never expected.
 It is also fun to put a character right out of their comfort zone.

 Involving the cool, sleek, city girl Ella Crossley in her oil tycoon boss's family crisis and making her join forces with the scruffy, laid back, American environmentalist Nick Jardine was a chance to add some humour and emotional interest to what I hope is a tense, pacy adventure.